 The Society seeks to work with intermediaries with similar values to deliver the quality of new business it expects and to promote member retention.
-The Society also focuses on member retention initiatives and it has enhanced the benefits provided to IP policyholders to aid recovery from sickness.
+The Society also focuses on member retention initiatives and it has enhanced the benefits provided to IP policyholders to prevent sickness and to aid recovery from sickness.
 Reinsurance arrangements help to mitigate sickness risks and IP premiums may be reviewed in line with the terms and conditions of the contracts to adjust for adverse experience.